 But after years of testing every nutrients brand I could get my hands on, I hadn’t seen any significant difference in growth rate, yield, or potency between identical clone crops using different brands of fertilizer, except in cases when a brand was crap so it ruined my plants.

-When cannabis prices dropped due to legalization and I was earning less money selling, I cut grow op costs by scaling back on the number of hydroponic nutrients and other fertilizer products I was using.
+When cannabis prices dropped due to legalization and I was earning less money selling, I cut grow op costs by scaling back on the number of hydroponic nutrients products I was using.

-What I mean by “essentials” is that I cut back to using only base nutrients, a root zone beneficial microbe product, one P-K bloom booster, a resin booster, and a little molasses.
+What I mean by “essentials” is that I cut back to using only base nutrients, one P-K bloom booster, a resin booster, and a little molasses.

 With deep water culture and other pure hydroponics such as rockwool, it’s easy to overfeed because those systems are so efficient at transferring nutrients into roots, so I work off a reduced concentration feed program for those plants too.

-I kept seeing the same results over and over: crops grown with only base nutrients, beneficial microbes, molasses and a bloom booster performed as well if not better than crops grown with all of those extra components that hydroponics nutrients companies and organic fertilizer companies push on growers.
+I kept seeing the same results over and over: crops grown with only base nutrients and a bloom booster performed as well if not better than crops grown with all of those extra components that hydroponics nutrients companies and organic fertilizer companies push on growers.

-The multi-product, complicated, painstaking, time-consuming, costly fertigation programs we used to use are used no more.
+My formerly sagging fertilizer and hydroponic nutrients shelves are now a lot lighter, because the multi-product, complicated, painstaking, time-consuming, technology-assisted, costly fertigation programs we used to use are used by us no more.

-Be aware that as with the grow lights industry, many nutrients and fertilizer companies selling to the marijuana growing community are scammers.
+Be aware that as with the grow lights industry, most nutrients and fertilizer companies selling to the marijuana growing community are scammers.
+They do no original research, their raw materials are cheap, and they don’t have any scientific expertise.
+Your plants might grow, and you’ll harvest some buds, but these generic feed programs are not giving you maximal gardening rewards.

-Growers who embark on the same fertigation downsizing as I have first use up their existing feed program and then convert to the simpler program, and are rewarded for making the switch.
+Growers who embark on the same fertigation downsizing as I have first use up their existing feed program, then convert to the simpler program, are rewarded for making the switch.

 To paraphrase the legendary Bob Marley from his heartbreaking “Redemption Song,”